-Visual Basic 6.0 allows you to define arrays with lower and upper bounds of any whole number.
-You can also use ReDim to reassign a variant as an array.
-To enable interoperability with other languages, arrays in Visual Basic 2008 must have a lower bound of zero, and ReDim cannot be used unless the array variable was previously declared with the Dim keyword.
-Although this restricts the way arrays can be defined, it does allow you to pass arrays between Visual Basic 2008 and any other .NET Framework language.
+Visual Basic 6.0 allowed you to define arrays with lower and upper bounds of any whole number.
+You could also use ReDim to reassign a variant as an array.
+To enable interoperability with other languages, arrays in Visual Basic .NET must have a lower bound of zero, and ReDim cannot be used unless the array variable was previously declared with the Dim keyword.
+Although this restricts the way arrays can be defined, it does allow you to pass arrays between Visual Basic .NET and any other .NET language.
 The following example shows the restriction:

 'BAD: LBound must be 0 Dim a(1 To 10) As Integer 'BAD: Can't use ReDim without Dim ReDim v(10) 'OK: Creates an array of 11 integers Dim b(10) As Integer 'OK: Can ReDim previously Dimed variable ReDim b(5) As Integer

 A side effect is that the Option Base statement is removed from the language.

 When your project is upgraded to Visual Basic .NET, any option base statements are removed from your code.
 If the array is zero-bound, it is left unchanged.
 However, if an array is non-zero–bound, then the lower bound is removed and a warning is inserted into the code, as in the following example: